 Sometimes an asymmetrical face is just the result of development and genetics.
 If prominent, asymmetrical lips run in your family, chances are that you might have them too.

-Cleft lip and palate and vascular disorders are genetic health conditions that researchers point to as causes for asymmetrical features.
+Cleft lip and palate and vascular disorders are genetic health conditions that as causes for asymmetrical features.

 As you age, exposure to UV rays can cause spots, patches, and moles to develop on your skin.
 Sun damage is rarely distributed evenly over your whole face, especially if you spend time outside wearing a baseball hat, work outside, or spend a lot of time driving.

 Sun damage can cause damage to one side or one area of your face.